-• giving careful consideration to the anticipated income and expenditure required for the administration of the Fund and the payment of benefits and by maintaining in-house managed cash balances sufficient to meet day-to-day cash flows. a significant proportion of the Fund being held in highly liquid investments such as actively traded equities and unit trusts.
-The level 1 highly liquid funds total £711 million representing 33% of the Fund.
+- giving careful consideration to the anticipated income and expenditure required for the administration of the Fund and the payment of benefits and by maintaining in-house managed cash balances sufficient to meet day-to-day cash flows. - a significant proportion of the Fund being held in highly liquid investments such as actively traded equities and unit trusts.
+The level 1 highly liquid funds total £105 million representing 3.8% of the Fund.

-16) Funding Arrangements - Actuary Statement
+17) Funding Arrangements - Actuary Statement

-The Fund's Actuary has provided the following Statement on the valuation of the retirement benefits as at 31 March 2020 and the assumptions made in the valuation.
-The report covers pages 116-125.
+The Fund's Actuary has provided the following Statement on the valuation of the retirement benefits as at 31 March 2021 and the assumptions made in the valuation.